Last Updated May 31st, 2019

 So, for reaping the hair benefits of aloe vera, gently massage aloe gel into your scalp before bed.
 (But don’t forget to let it dry before you hit the pillow!)

-12. Moisturizes Nails
+12. Nails And Cuticles

 Remember all of those great moisturizing properties we talked about?
 Put them to work on your nails too!
-All you need to do is rub a little aloe vera into your nail beds to soften cuticles and keep nails hydrated.
+All you need to do is rub a little aloe vera into your nail beds to soften cuticles and help keep nails hydrated.
 Seriously, that’s it.

 A Plant Fit For a Queen